JMIBarth/tutorials/substitution_model_selection/README.md

 <a name="log_12s"></a>
 ## 3.2 Inspect the model selection log file

-Go to the “**Analysis Results**” tab where your model selection analysis is listed.
-It should finish almost immediately, which you will see in the sub-tab “**Summary**”.
-Next to it, the “Run Log” and the “Full Result” can be viewed.
-Go to “**Run Log**” and inspect the file.
+Navigate to the “**Analysis Results**” tab to find your model selection analysis.
+The job should complete quickly, as indicated in the “**Summary**” sub-tab.
+Next to it are the “Run Log” and “Full Result” sub-tabs.
+Go to “**Run Log**” and inspect the content.

 <details>
   <summary>Optional: Log for locally installed IQ-TREE (click here)</summary>